jinosh05/YoutubeGO/QtLicense.md

   * This license notice
   * GNU GPL v3 license

-### Linux

-* `YoutubeGO.AppImage`
-  → Portable onefile AppImage build

-* `YoutubeGO-Linux.zip`
-  → Contains:

-  * `YoutubeGO.AppImage`
-  * This license notice
-  * GNU GPL v3 license

-These distributions allow users to inspect and rebuild the application using their own versions of the Qt libraries.
+This distribution allows users to inspect and rebuild the application using their own versions of the Qt libraries.
-While the onefile formats embed Qt components for ease of use, full source code is provided to allow custom builds that link against user-modified Qt libraries if desired.
+While the onefile format embeds Qt components for ease of use, full source code is provided to allow custom builds that link against user-modified Qt libraries if desired.

 ---